hollandjb92/ServerlessAuctionHouse/README.md

 # ServerlessAuctionHouse
-Serverless Auction House - a practice for the AWS Serverless Architecture
+Serverless Auction House - a use case for the AWS Serverless Architecture and Framework

 ## Built With